ericaezhou/golden_gate/docs/implementation_design.md

 {answered_questions_with_context}
 ```

 #### 5b.
-Generate onboarding document
+Generate onboarding document (remix)

 Prompt:
 ```
 You are writing an onboarding document for a new team member who will take over this project.

-Use the following materials:
+You have TWO sources of knowledge to remix together:

+SOURCE 1 — Deep dive analysis (what we learned from the files):
+{deep_dive_corpus}

+SOURCE 2 — Interview knowledge (what the departing employee told us):
+{extracted_facts}
+{answered_questions_with_context}

+Additional context:
 - Global summary: {global_summary}
-- Per-file summaries: {file_summaries}
 - Knowledge entries: {knowledge_entries}
-- FAQ from interview: {faq_from_questions}

-Write these sections:
+Synthesize both sources into a clear onboarding document with:
 1. Abstract (2-3 sentences: what this project does)
 2. Introduction (why it exists, business context, key stakeholders)
-3. Details (file-by-file guide: what each file does, how to use it)
+3. Details (file-by-file guide: what each file does, how to use it, ENRICHED with interview insights about each file)
-4. FAQ (top 5-8 questions a new person would ask, with answers)
+4. FAQ (top 5-8 questions, mixing file-derived and interview-derived answers)
 5. Risks & Gotchas (most error-prone items, manual steps, known issues)

-Keep it practical and clear.
-A new hire should be able to read this and start working within a day.
+Where the interview provided insight that the files alone couldn't, highlight this explicitly (e.g., "Per the previous owner: ...").
 ```

 **Output → state:** `onboarding_package` populated.